 Shape calculus studies the "differentiation of shape functionals with respect to the variation of a domain they depend upon".
-Over the last two decades this notion has been made rigorous, notably by the introduction of the velocity method by Zolesio [8, 22] and the domain perturbation method by Simon [21] and Eppler [9, 10].
-Shape calculus has also become important as a key tool in the field of optimization, where it supplies the so-called shape gradient, that is, the first order shape derivative, for use in the framework of descent methods.
-Yet, methods for shape optimization are outside the scope of this article and we refer the reader to the monographs [1,7,12,15,16,20,22].
+Over the last three decades this notion has been made rigorous, notably by the introduction of the velocity method by Zolesio [22,8] and the domain perturbation method by Simon [21] and Eppler [9,10].
+Shape calculus has also become important as a key tool in the field of optimization, where it supplies the so-called shape gradient, that is, the first derivative of a functional with respect to a shape, for use in the framework of descent methods.
+Since this article will not directly discuss